HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 - `archetype`, `achedata`, `error`, and `except` are called `template tags`; they are used to define parameterized templates.
 - `init`, `test`, `iterate`, `define`, `call`, `include`, `load`, `exit`, `return`, `update`, `back`, and other tags use verbs are called `verb tags`, they are used to define an action to operate a data, the target document, or the virtual machine.

-Any tags other than the above are called `foreign tags`.
+Tags other than the above are called `foreign tags`.
-For an element defined by a foreign tag, HVML assigns a default and uniform operation: evaluting the attribute values and the contents, then copying them to the target document.
+For an element defined by a foreign tag, HVML assigns a default and uniform operation:
+    evaluting the attribute values and the contents, then copying them to the target document.

-For your first HVML program, the interpreter will generate an empty HTML document, and just copy the contents of `body` and `p` elements to the target HTML document.
+For your first HVML program, the interpreter will generate an empty HTML document, and copy the contents of `body` and `p` elements to the target HTML document.
-As a result, the HVML program generates an HTML document, which is same as the HTML file I given earlier.
+As a result, the HVML program generates an HTML document, which is same as the HTML file given earlier.

 The great thing about HVML is that, you can use markups to define a program which may have a complex control flow.
 You can also use flexible expressions to generate dynamic contents for your target document.